 Round 2 or Round 3 interviews might be conducted in-person if situation allows.
 Like for instance, all candidates and IC members would be present in the same meeting/event.

-At the beginning of this phase, IC will meet to define possible dates for the interviews, Candidates will have maximum 5 days to confirm availability.
+At the beginning of this phase, the Interview Committee (IC), detailed bellow, will meet to define possible dates for the interviews, Candidates will have maximum 5 days to confirm availability.
 At the same time, IC will coordinate internally with ASO AC members the availability for all the meetings that might be required during this period.

 9.4.6.1.
 Interview Committee

 An Interview Committee (IC) will be established for the purposes of conducting interviews with candidates.
 This committee will consist of mininum five members from the ASO AC .
 Any given region might have up to two members.
 Members of the QRC are eligible to participate on the committee.
 In the event that a committee member indicates to the committee that they are unable to fulfill their responsibility, another member might be indicated in a manner the committee determines.
 The IC may enlist the support of additional ASO AC members to aid in the conducting interviews including assisting in asking questions to candidates, preparing, and presenting written reports.
 These volunteers will be considered auxiliary IC members.
 The committee members may ask different candidates, different questions in an interview but are collectively responsible for the questions asked during all interview rounds.
 Subsequently, after each interview, the committee will produce a qualitative report.
-It is expected that such a report would include information about each candidate qualities and capabilites according the expected profile set in adivace and a summary of the questions and answers.
+It is expected that such a report would include information about each candidate qualities and capabilites according the expected profile set in advance and a summary of the questions and answers.

 9.4.6.2.
 Interview Round 1: Written Interview